spessasus/SpessaSynth/README.md

 - [WebMidiLink](https://www.g200kg.com/en/docs/webmidilink/) support
 - Play around with the MIDI file, edit instruments controllers and more!
 - Render the MIDI file (either modified or unmodified) to wav
+- Export the modified MIDI file to .mid
 - Comes bundled with a compressed [SGM](https://musical-artifacts.com/artifacts/855) SoundFont to get you started
 - Also no dependencies!